-Teenage acne is totally treatable
+Teenage acne is totally treatable.

 What is the best way to treat acne in teenage boys?

 Be patient: It can take several weeks to see initial improvement with any effective acne treatment and at least 10 to 12 weeks to achieve optimal results.
 Some may even experience an initial worsening of the acne condition (sometimes referred to as "purging") due to the rapid destruction of acne bacteria.
 BE patient, power through, and you should see improvement within a few weeks.
-If after several months of using your routine you do not begin to see improvement, talk to your acne treatment provider (dermatologist or acne treatment brand you're using) to make changes to your routine and/or products.
+If, after several months of using your routine, you do not begin to see improvement, talk to your acne treatment provider (dermatologist or acne treatment brand you're using) to make changes to your routine and/or products.

 Shave carefully: A clean shave is an essential part of acne treatment.
-If done correctly, shaving can actually help unclog your skin pores and allow your anti-acne treatment creams to penetrate the skin more effectively.
+If done correctly, shaving can help unclog your skin pores and allow your anti-acne treatment creams to penetrate the skin more effectively.
 When you have acne, it's best to shave every day or every other day.
 Learn more about how to shave with acne here.

 Treat body acne too

 More than 50% of people with facial acne would also have body acne.
 This is especially common in teens who play sports (hello, sweaty equipment).
-In addition to showering ASAP after sweating, treat your body acne with a medicated cleanser and treatment cream formulated for the back, chest, and shoulders.
+So, in addition to showering ASAP after sweating, treat your body acne with a medicated cleanser and treatment cream formulated for the back, chest, and shoulders.

-Consider an oral acne medication
+Consider oral acne medication.

 If your acne is severe, inflamed, or leaving scars, and you do not see significant improvement with the steps above, you may want to consider adding an oral medication to your acne treatment plan.
-This will require a visit to your physician or dermatologist to assess your skin and issue a prescription for a medication.
+This will require a visit to your physician or dermatologist to assess your skin and issue a medication prescription.
 Typically, a dermatologist will start with a round of oral antibiotics.
 If the skin does not respond adequately to these antibiotics, they may also consider a medication called Accutane, which is commonly considered the most effective acne treatment medication but can be quite intense have severe potential side effects.

 A final thought for teenage boys dealing with acne